dotmaster/Touchable-jQuery-Plugin/Readme.md

 ## Usage ##

-Right now Touchable supports four basic events, all events when bound with jQuery's bind function get a touch object passed in as second argument
+Right now Touchable supports five basic events, all events when bound with jQuery's bind function get a touch object passed in as second argument

 * **touchmove**: fired when the user touched or clicked with the mouse and moves to another position.
 Right now Touchable supports up to 2 fingers.
 If 2 fingers are on screen the lower left is taken as a reference.
 * **touchend**: fired when the user ended a touch
+* **Tap**: fired when the user clicks with his mouse or taps with his finger
 * **longTap**: fired when the user stays with his mouse or finger on an item for 1 second
 * **doubleTap**: fired when the user taps two times within half of a second